jbirddog/el-rodeo/connector_proxy.md

 ## Discoverability

-The discoverability of the services provided by a Connector Proxy str driven from the following endpoints:
+The discoverability of the services provided by a Connector Proxy are driven from the following endpoints:

 | Endpoint | Use |
 |----|----|